 This article is not intended to provide detailed instructions in applying for Reasonable Accommodation.
 Each circumstance and set of facts is unique and instructions are specific in that regard.
 Instead, this article is intended to help employees avoid risking their jobs by not understanding the implications of their actions.
-If you require assistance or consultation in applying for Reasonable Accommodation, preferably before you apply, please contact us.
+If you require assistance or consultation in applying for Reasonable Accommodation, preferably before you apply for such accomodation, please contact us.

 Title 29 CFR 1630.9 provides that an agency reasonably accommodate known physical or mental limitations of otherwise qualified applicants or employees with a disability, unless it can show such accommodation would impose undue hardship on its operations.
-While this language seems simple, both interpretation and application is incredibly nuanced and internal agency processes concerning the adjudication of Reasonable Accommodation requests is as varied as the number of agencies.
-Complicating the issue is that individuals with disabilities are not always entitled to reasonable accommodation, despite what they believe, and the Rehabilitation Act requires only agencies reasonably accommodate those individuals who are already “qualified” for the positions they hold.
+While this language seems simple, both interpretation and application is incredibly nuanced and internal agency processes concerning the adjudication of Reasonable Accommodation requests is as varied as the number of agencies though they generally follow similar basic trends.
+Complicating the issue is that individuals with disabilities are not always entitled to reasonable accommodation, despite what they believe, and the Rehabilitation Act requires only that agencies reasonably accommodate those individuals who are already “qualified” for the positions they hold.

 When Reasonable Accommodation is Not Reasonable

 As practitioners, we often see attempts by employees to seek reassignment or otherwise change their conditions of employment by applying for reasonable accommodation.
 Some employees believe they can use this process to work from home or change workgroups while others use this process in an attempt to change tours of duty that would not otherwise be changed.
 Some even believe a promotion can be considered a Reasonable Accommodation.
 In short, they believe if they simply go to their doctor and obtain “appropriate medical documentation”, the agency is obligated to make changes they want or doctor indicates.
 This is very far from reality.